chris-jeune/Snake-Game/README.md

 Contributions to this project are welcome!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.

 ### Issues and Support:
-If you encounter any issues while playing the game or have any questions, feel free to open an issue on GitHub or contact [Your Email Address] for assistance.
+If you encounter any issues while playing the game or have any questions, feel free to open an issue on GitHub.

-### License:
-This project is licensed under the [License Name].
-See the [LICENSE](LICENSE) file for details.

 ### Acknowledgements:
-This Simple Snake Game project was developed by [Your Name] as part of [Project Name, Course Name, etc.].
-We would like to express our gratitude to [Instructor Name] for guidance and support throughout the development process.
+This Simple Snake Game project was developed by me(@chris-jeune) as part of [Development of programs in a graphical environment course].

 ### Future Improvements:
 - **Enhanced Graphics:** Improve the visual elements of the game, including snake sprites, food items, and background.
-- **Additional Features:** Implement additional features such as power-ups, different game modes, and customizable settings.
-- **Bug Fixes and Optimization:** Address any existing issues, optimize performance, and enhance the overall user experience.
 - **Community Feedback:** Gather feedback from users and the development community to identify areas for improvement and prioritize future updates.

 ### Enjoy the Game!